AKUA MIND BODY

 Whether you wanted to feel numb, euphoric, or simply forget—you used drugs or alcohol to chemically control your emotions.
 For me, opiates were my figurative “on switch” to happiness.

-But when you take that chemical control away after years of abuse, you are left with a brain that doesn’t really know how to regulate its self or its emotions.
+But when you take that chemical control away after years of abuse, you are left with a brain that doesn’t really know how to regulate itself or its emotions.

 It takes a little time for your body to rediscover how to cope and self-soothe, and it can be frustrating.
 But the good thing is, it doesn’t last.